 An additional benefit of getting a new furnace at the same time as your AC is that your entire HVAC system is under warranty together.
 It often just makes sense to go ahead and replace both.
 You’ll enjoy reduced frustration with breakdowns, higher system efficiency, and getting a “matched” HVAC system that was made to work together seamlessly.

-Give Gentry AC a call when you think it may be time to replace your system!
+Give Gentry Air Conditioning a call when you think it may be time to replace your system!
 We are here to help you make the best decision for the comfort and safety of your home and family.